 * Four twice-size triangles that measure 6, 8, and 10 Megalithic Yards.

-So, the unequivocal Stone Age aim was for the Cove to grow exponentially -- Just like a child.
+So, the unequivocal Stone Age aim of the Cove was to grow exponentially -- Just like a child.

 Avebury’s Cove is akin to baking a cake.
-Apart from numerics and three-sided triangles, which are known to represent the family, other Ingredients are --- Barley and Wheat seeds, which hold life dormant until fertilised by the sun and rain, semen, infant burials, and other unknown stuff.
+Apart from numerics and Pythagorean triangles, which are known to represent the family with their three sides, other Ingredients are --- Barley and Wheat seeds, which hold life dormant until fertilised by the sun and rain, semen, infant burials, and other unknown stuff.

-Now, you might think that all this is entirely down to the work of Professor Thom.
-It is not.
-It's essentially the same, but Thom failed to find or omitted the second 30:40:50 triangle and the 250 MY radius cast from its corner F.
+Thom failed to find the second 30:40:50 triangle and the 250 MY radius cast from its corner F.

-Thom did believe in a second triangle, though, and had he found it -- or deliberately overlooked it -- he'd have known that it led to lots more, as is demonstrated by the mass of Pythagorean triangles inscribed (for fun) on a gold plate, shown next.
+Thom did believe in a second triangle, though, and had he found it -- or deliberately overlooked it -- he'd have known that it led to lots more, as is demonstrated by the mass of Pythagorean triangles inscribed on a sheet of gold-coloured paper, shown next.

-15. Avebury’s early residents probably realised the vast number of triangles proportional to 3:4:5, which comprised the rectangle seen above.
-They probably produced it on a gold sheet measuring seven-and-a-half by ten megalithic inches like the Stonehengers did when they made their nine-megalithic-inch-long lozenge of gold, which they placed across the chest of the Bush Barrow Man while burying him in a round barrow to the south of Stonehenge.
+15. Avebury’s early residents realised the vast number of triangles proportional to 3:4:5, which comprised the rectangle seen above.
+They probably produced it on a gold sheet measuring seven-and-a-half by ten megalithic inches like the Stonehengers did when they made their nine-megalithic-inch-long gold lozenge, which they placed across the chest of the Bush Barrow Man while burying him in a round barrow to the south of Stonehenge.

-The above geometry is another reason that made Avebury a popular venue, which drew people from miles around to help build the outer circuit of some ninety-nine stones.
-Pro Thom thought ninety-eight.
-Others say one hundred.
-But, hey, who is arguing?
+The above geometry is another reason that made Avebury such a popular venue, which drew people from miles around to help build the outer circuit of some ninety-eight stones.

 Moel ty Ucha: From "Megalithic sites in Britain" by A Thom.
 Llandrillo, Bala, Wales.